mishanwong/RecipeApp/README.md

 - Add a list of seasonings
 - Add a list of instructions
 - Add a photo
+- View a list of all added recipes
+- View detailed recipe ingredients, seasonings, instructions and a photo

 ## Screenshots
 ### Main view